How to Export WordPress to CSV, Excel, and XML

 Frequently Asked Questions

 WP All Export allows you to export the post types or custom post types available on your WordPress site, but it won't be able to export your full site at once.
-You can only export one post type at a time.
+You will have to export one post type at a time.

 By default, WordPress offers a native tool to export all WordPress data (see Tools Export Screen).
 However, to export a WordPress site entirely and manually, you can export the WordPress database and then download the WordPress files from your server via SFTP or FTP.

-How Do I Export and Import a WordPress Site?
+How to Export and Import a WordPress Site?

 - Go to the export site and use WP All Export to migrate all of your desired data.